tdemarcy/.dotfiles/.dotfiles/README.md

 ## Dotfile Management

-The approach used in this repository is based on the "bare repository and alias method" popularized on [Ask Hacker News: What do you use to manage your dotfiles?](https://news.ycombinator.com/item?id=11071754)
+The approach used in this repository is based on the "bare repository and alias method" popularized on [Ask Hacker News: What do you use to manage your dotfiles?](https://news.ycombinator.com/item?id=11071754).

-You can manage your dotfiles with the provided `config`` command, which acts as a wrapper around `git`` commands.
+You can manage your dotfiles with the provided `config` command, which acts as a wrapper around `git` commands.

 Examples: